davehagler/nftlogin/README.txt

 Use this plugin to create exclusive content for any NFT collection.
 Make a discussion board or e-commerce site just for CryptoPunks or Bored Ape Yacht Club holders or any other NFT collection.

+Features
+* Require NFT verification to register or login to your site
+* Lock content on specific posts or pages until the user verifies NFT

 == Installation ==